M374LX/alexvsbus-java/docs/ConfigFile.md

   The value ``true`` enables a scanlines visual effect, while the value ``false`` disables the effect.

+* touch-buttons-enabled

+  The value ``true`` causes the left, right, and jump buttons to be displayed if the touchscreen is enabled.
+The player might want to disable the buttons when using a phone with a physical game controller.

 * progress-difficulty

   The highest difficulty the player has unlocked.
 The allowed values are